MicrosoftDocs/security/zero-trust/azure-infrastructure-networking.md

 This article provides steps for how to take an existing hub network and ensure you are ready for a Zero Trust methodology.
 It assumes that you have used the the ALZ-Bicep [hubNetworking](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/hubNetworking) module to rapidly deploy a hub network, or have deployed some other hub network with similar resources.

-Using a separate connectivity hub connected to isolated workplace spokes is an anchor pattern in Azure secure networking, and helps support the Zero Trust principles in play.<br>
+Using a separate connectivity hub connected to isolated workplace spokes is an anchor pattern in Azure secure networking and helps support the Zero Trust principles in play.<br>
 This article is a part of a series of articles that demonstrate how to apply the principles of Zero Trust across an environment in Azure that includes a hub virtual network to support an IaaS workload.
 For more information, see [Overview – Apply Zero Trust principles to Azure infrastructure](azure-infrastructure-overview.md).

 This article describes how to deploy a hub network for Zero Trust by mapping the principles of Zero Trust in the following ways.